KaanchHerath/TaskGo-FE/README.md

 TaskGo is an on-demand gig worker platform that connects customers with skilled local service providers in real-time.
 It ensures seamless service matching, secure transactions, and flexible scheduling, making everyday tasks effortless.

-TaskGo is a comprehensive task management and service marketplace platform built with React.
-It connects customers who need tasks completed with skilled taskers who can perform various services.

 ## 🚀 Features

 - **User Management**: Customer and Tasker registration with role-based access